 “Hey, I need these grades, remember?
 Can’t slack off on the first assignment.”

 “Oh, like I would.”
-As though he and Lydia weren’t constantly chasing each other for valedictorian, even two full years away from graduation.
+As though he and Lydia aren’t constantly chasing each other for valedictorian, even two full years away from graduation.
 “Don’t worry, you’re with me now.
 I won’t let your grades drop below your precious varsity eligibility.”

 Derek rolls his eyes, and Stiles kind of wants to kiss his scowly eyebrows.